Croagh Patrick, Westport in Co. Mayo

 It was originally called Cruachan Aigli.
 Cruachan means conical mountain, while Aigli means eagle and indicated the overall area too.

-Croagh Patrick is the Holy Mountain for Irish people, where, according to traditions and accounts, in 441 AD St Patrick spent the 40 days of Lent praying and fasting on the mountain top as part of his effort to convert Ireland to Christianity, following the example of Christ and Moses.
+Croagh Patrick is the Holy Mountain for Irish people.
+According to traditions and accounts, in 441 AD, St Patrick spent the 40 days of Lent praying and fasting on the mountain top as part of his effort to convert Ireland to Christianity, following the example of Christ and Moses.
 Here, St Patrick is credited with driving snakes, demons and magicians out of Ireland, hurling them into the Demon’s Hollow or Log na nDeamhan, a lake at the north base of Croagh Patrick.
 It is said it burst up because of St Patrick’s powerful gesture.

-Since then it has been focus for pilgrimage and nowadays thousands of people still climb the Holy Mountain on the last Sunday of July or “Reek Sunday”, some of them stopping at the Stations of the Reek, walking around or kneeling at the stone cairn and praying.
+Since then, it has been the focus for pilgrimage and, nowadays, thousands of people still climb the Holy Mountain on the last Sunday of July or “Reek Sunday”; some of them stops at the Stations of the Reek and walks around or kneels at the stone cairn and prays.

-Masses are celebrated throughout the day in the little church on the summit which was built by 12 local men on the summit in 1905 using local stone and cement brought up the mountain by donkeys.
+The little church was built by 12 local men on the summit in 1905 using local stone and cement brought up the mountain by donkeys.
 The building contractor was Walter Heneghan of Louisburgh.
 It is said around 10,000 people attended the dedication ceremony.
-On that day the Midland and Great Western Railway Company scheduled special trains for the ceremony.
+On that day, the Midland and Great Western Railway Company scheduled special trains for the ceremony.
 Peter MacConville’s brass band played at the dedication.

 Until 1973 the pilgrimage used to take place at night.
 Traditionally locals climb Croagh Patrick on the last Friday of July or “Garland Friday”.

-According tradition, the bell was white, but became black because it was used as a weapon against the demons who came to torment St Patrick.
+According to tradition, the bell was white but became black because it was used as a weapon against the demons who came to torment St Patrick.
 This traditional story linked the bell directly to St. Patrick.

 Croagh Patrick Information Centre (teach na Miasa) is situated at the base of the mountain in the picturesqe village of Murrisk opposite the National Famine Monument.
 The centre is the ideal meeting point for hill walkers, climbers, pilgrims, day trippers and tourists.